 Despite potential data headwinds, the market is still pricing in a good jobs number tomorrow as the weather has improved in March.
 As such the Dow Jones Industrial Average has made a new all-time intraday high for the first time in 2014.

 With the ECB rate-setting, the euro was in focus today.
 At one point the single currency was up 40pips during the announcement but eventually fell through 1.3750 support touching 1.37.

-The US dollar was up against most counterparts.
+was up against most counterparts.
 One exception was USDCAD perhaps on the back of Canada’s better than expected trade surplus compared with the deficit miss seen by the US.